Assistant Professor, Public Administration and International Affairs

 Himmelreich’s research focuses on the ethics of autonomous systems, such as drones, self-driving cars, or artificial intelligence.
 He has published papers on “Responsibility for Killer Robots,” on the trolley problem and the ethics of self-driving cars, as well as on embodiment in virtual reality.
 Beyond this interest in ethics and technology, Himmelreich has also published on the commodification of asylum-provision services as well as on the foundations and nature of moral responsibility and blame.
 He argues that corporations, states, and autonomous systems are agents that can be morally responsible for their actions.

-His work has been supported by the One Hundred Year Study on Artificial Intelligence (AI100), the AI in Medicine initiative at the Presence Center of Stanford Medical School, and by the German Research Foundation (DFG).
+His work has been supported by the One Hundred Year Study on Artificial Intelligence (AI100), the AI in Medicine initiative at the Presence Center of Stanford Medical School, the German Research Foundation (DFG), and the Association of Professional Schools of International Affairs (APSIA).

 Himmelreich earned his Ph.D. in Philosophy in 2016 and his M.Sc. (with distinction) in Philosophy and Public Policy in 2011 at the London School of Economics, and a B.A. (with honors) in 2010 in Philosophy and Economics from Bayreuth University.